krzysztofzablocki/Sourcery/README.md

 You can use several `project` or `target` objects to scan multiple targets from one project or to scan multiple projects.

-> Note: Paths in configuration file are by default relative to configuration file path.
-If you want to specify absolute path start it with `/`.
+> Note: Paths in configuration files are by default relative to configuration file path.
+If you want to specify absolute paths start it with `/`.

-### Features

-- Stencil, Swift, JavaScript templates
-- Watch mode
-- Source annotations
-- Inline and per file code generation

-For more information please read [DOCUMENTATION](https://cdn.rawgit.com/krzysztofzablocki/Sourcery/master/docs/index.html).

 ## Contributing